 You should probably know that getting a waiver over the phone cannot be done in a few minutes unless you are using DoNotPay.
 Phone queues are a massive pain in the neck, but our app can help you jump them in a jiffy.

 Our safe bet is that the fastest way to get a waiver on your late fees is to send your supplier a letter with DoNotPay.
 We can generate it in a matter of minutes and send it on your behalf.
 The only thing you will need to do is provide us with some of your basic personal information and the reason for your waiver request.
-Access our app through a web browser or the iOS app, and we will sort it out!
+Access our app through a web browser and we will sort it out!